tfsumon/byteboltsec-hugo-test/content/english/blog/data-leak-protection-software.md

 ## Who needs to implement a data leak prevention strategy

-Now that we've covered what causes a data leak, let's talk about who this is relevant to.
+Now that we've covered what causes a data leak, let's talk about who this is relevant for.

 Data leak prevention is essential for any company with access to sensitive data.